 Why is it that lottery winners suffer so much and so often?
 The explanation for the phenomenon is simple – greed and envy play a huge role in it.

-The story we’re about to explore today, however, takes greed, envy to a whole new level.
+The story we’re about to explore today, however, takes greed, and envy to a whole new level.
 If you’ve never heard about Dee Dee Moore, you’re in for a rocky ride.
-Not only is she a cold-blooded murder, she’s one of the most narcissistic and smug criminals out there.
+Not only is she a cold-blooded murderer, but she’s also one of the most narcissistic and smug criminals out there.

 The Making of a Murder